-5. After entering one of the above commands, if you are prompted to provide a password, enter the password that you defined in your backup credential.
+4. If you are prompted to provide a password, enter the password that you defined in your backup credential.
+If the command completes without an error, the NFS share has been mounted.

 Mounting SMB Shares

 Before beginning this process, you should have the following information: